tendermint/tendermint/spec/consensus/reactor/reactor.md

 The **State** layer keeps the state and transition functions described in the [The latest gossip on BFT consensus](https://arxiv.org/abs/1807.0493).

-The **Communication** layer handles messages received through the P2P layer, triggering updates of peer information and, when conditions are met, of the consensus state.
+The **Communication** layer (AKA, Gossip) handles messages received through the P2P layer, triggering updates of peer information and, when conditions are met, of the consensus state.
 The communication layer also reacts to events in the consensus state and, periodically, propagates information on the node's state to its neighbors.
 It is in this layer that partial synchrony assumptions are combined with P2P primitives to provide Tendermint BFT's liveness guarantees.
 Exchanges between State and Communication use multiple forms, but we will call them all **Gossip-I** here.